continuedev/continue/docs/docs/install.md

 3. Once you do this, you will see a message in the bottom right hand corner of VS Code that says `Setting up Continue extension...`.
 After 30-90 seconds, the Continue extension will then open up.
 It should look like this when it is complete:

+**TODO: Add link to screenshot of what it looks like after install has completed**

 ![vs-code-install]()

 :::note